Chicago Crossover: Critical response

 Easton continued, "While the intermingling of established SVU and CPD characters was great to watch, it would be a huge oversight not to give a commendation of some sort to actor Lou Taylor Pucci whose performance as Lindsay’s extremely damaged brother, Teddy, really tied the two shows together.
-His portrayal of the fragile victim, and victimizer, was equal parts cringe worthy and heat wrenching, a combination that is incredibly difficult to pull off.
+His portrayal of the fragile victim, and victimizer, was equal parts cringe worthy and heart wrenching, a combination that is incredibly difficult to pull off.
 Watching him struggle to come to terms with the direction his life had taken gave the narrative a deeper meaning than had this just been a case of the week."
 Easton commented on the chemistry between Sgts.
 Benson (Hargitay) and Voight (Beghe), "They butted heads, they worked things out, and they made things happen, all in the name of protecting their respective turfs and solving the case.
 It was fun to see these two go toe-to-toe, each pushing the other to explore new tactics in interrogation.
 Their chemistry, while not really ignited on the personal side, was clearly the type of which ‘work husband and wife’ partnerships are made."